jebr/linux-scripts/ansible-setup/README.md

 Before you can fully deploy Ansible you must ensure that OpenSSH server is installed on the host pc.

-Linux: Install the OpenSSH server with the following command:
+**Linux**: Install the OpenSSH server with the following command:

 `sudo apt install openssh-server -yy`

-Windows: Use the link below to install and configure the OpenSSH server on Windows.
+**Windows**: Use the link below to install and configure the OpenSSH server on Windows.

 [OpenSSH server on Windows](https://github.com/jebr/windows-scripts/tree/main/openssh-server)